swarmstack/swarmstack/documentation/Using LDAP.md

 allow_sign_up = true
 ;config_file = /etc/grafana/ldap.toml  # Default location Grafana will look for LDAP settings
 ```
-Feel free to edit ldap.toml, at the bottom of the file you will see that authenticated users are registered upon first LDAP login as a Viewer.
-There are commented sections above that provide examples for setting users as 'Editor' or even 'Admin'.
+You'll need to edit _[grafana/ldap.toml](https://github.com/swarmstack/swarmstack/blob/master/grafana/ldap.toml)_ and configure your LDAP settings.
+At the bottom of the file you'll see that authenticated users are registered upon first LDAP login as a _Viewer_.
+There are commented sections above that that provide examples for creating users as 'Editor' or even as 'Admin'.